MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-edit-and-delete-domiciliation-lines.md

 ---
 # Edit and Delete Domiciliation Lines
-After you have generated domiciliation suggestions, you may want to change the domiciliations lines.
-For example, you may want to reassign a bank account or prevent payment for a specific customer or customer ledger entry.
+After you have generated domiciliation suggestions, you might want to change the domiciliations lines.
+For example, you might want to reassign a bank account or prevent payment for a specific customer or customer ledger entry.

 After you have modified the journal lines, print the **Domiciliation Journal - Test** report to test all journal lines.